Skip to content

 - Think about the group: When riding in a group think about the people that are behind you as if their and your lives depend on it.
 Ride smooth with deliberate and predictable moves so as not to disrupt the pace or confuse those you are riding with.

 - Let riders know what is ahead: If you are leading a ride or have additional riders behind you, be sure to point out obstacles in the road that may cause a problem.
-Yelling out is ok but simply pointing to a pothole, crack, or sand is fine and keeps the ride from becoming a scream fest.
+Shouting an alert is okay, but simply pointing to a pothole, crack, or sand is usually sufficient and keeps the ride from becoming a scream fest.

-- Communication: If you are aware of a rider falling off the back, first ride to the front and alert the ride leader to slow the group down, then fall back with a few riders and gently pull the fallen rider back into the group.
+- Communication: If you are aware of a rider falling off the back, first ride to the front and alert the ride leader to slow the group down.
+Then fall back with a few riders and gently pull the straggling rider back into the group.

 - More Communication: If you are planning on leaving the ride be sure to announce this to the ride leader and others too so everyone knows your intent.